Home insurance for new builds

 Can I get the Buildmark Certificate on a new conversion?

 But be aware that on conversion properties, Buildmark will sometimes add exclusions to the cover – these will be printed on your insurance certificate.
-It’s possible that your mortgage provider won’t require you to have Buildmark cover, so if the property doesn’t have the certificate you should consider whether you need to get one.

 I’m moving into a home that’s a couple of years old.
 Is the Buildmark Certificate transferable to me?